knightsUCF/CarRacing/Log.md

+# After Chunk Code Work on Camera

+After we get the below chunk code work on the camera.
+After we get the camera working, insert the traffic, and spawn some random patterns of traffic.
+After this add the environments.
+After that loot, and possibly gas meter.

 # New Chunk Code to Fill Up the Horizon with More Chunks

 New chunk code to fill up the horizon with more chunks, and generate a chunk five or so chunks down, to always have a few chunks ahead of the player.